Midnight-The-NightOwl/intro-Java/README.md

 # intro Java
-This is just for my school projects, and almost all the file names are in Dutch.
+This is just for my school projects, and an intro towards the Java(Script) coding language.